Ravenna property taxes ride Seattle's 0.99 percent rate. King County's model overlooks Ravenna details that frequently justify a 2026 appeal.

 Ravenna sits between Wallingford and the University District, with a craftsman-heavy housing stock, a deep ravine park, and a mix of student and family households.
-The 2026 King County Assessor median assessed value across Seattle is $833,000 at an effective rate near 0.99 percent, producing a citywide median bill around $8,000 — but the bill that lands on a Ravenna home depends on the model’s neighborhood-level math, which is where the gaps appear.
+Seattle's 2026 median assessed value is $833,000 at a ~0.99 percent effective rate, about $8,000 a year, but the bill on a Ravenna home turns on neighborhood-level math.

 How are Ravenna property taxes calculated?